Trips by Location

 The Dorothy Day Catholic Worker House is a community of hospitality and resistance focused on hospitality to low income families and advocacy for peace and justice.
 Explore the roots of the American non-violence movement at the D.C.
 Catholic Worker.
-This experience will happen centrally through non-violence training, public peace activism and protest, as well as communal prayer and intentional living.
+This experience will happen centrally through non-violence training, public peace activism and vigils, as well as communal prayer and intentional living.
 Host Community: Dorothy Day Catholic Worker.

 Baltimore, Maryland—Cost $275

 Jonah House is an intentional community devoted to issues of militarism, social justice, and the environment.
 Jonah House is a spiritual based community.
 Although it is predominately of the Catholic tradition members of the community and extended community over the years have been of many faith traditions.
 Members live together sharing prayer, work and resources.
 Learn about non-violence, disarmament, and faith-based activism while living and participating in intentional community life with members of Jonah House.
-Activities include: manual labor, faith sharing, bible study, and faith based, non-violent protest.
+Activities include: manual labor, faith sharing, bible study, and faith based, non-violent vigils.
 Applicants should be open to these activities and forms of activism.
 Host Community: Jonah House.

 Mercy Center - New York City, NY—Cost $400